 Skip links

 Falling behind on taxes or dealing with outstanding debt is a stressor that most Americans will deal with at some point in their lives.
-With the increased use of credit cards, less dependence on cash, and economic instability brought about by the COVID-19 pandemic, more and more individuals find themselves seeking help from tax and debt relief firms.
+With the increased use of credit cards, rising costs of living, and lingering economic pressures, more and more individuals find themselves seeking help from tax and debt relief firms.
 The industry has seen quite a bit of change over the last few years.
 In this article, we outline five trends shaping the tax and debt relief industry and dive into what’s causing this growth and change.

 1. Increased Debt and Tax Settlements

 Overall, the number of debt settlements in the U.S. are rising.
 These increasing numbers point to an increasing need for debt relief companies nationwide.
-Total consumer debt in the U.S. is close to $4 trillion with more than 41 percent of all households burdened with some credit card debt.
+According to the Federal Reserve Bank of New York, total U.S. household debt reached a record $18.59 trillion as of Q3 2025, with credit card balances alone hitting $1.233 trillion—the highest since tracking began in 1999.

 The tax relief industry is also rapidly growing.
-According to the IRS, the year 2020 saw 128 billion dollars owed in back taxes.
+According to the IRS, the projected gross tax gap for tax year 2022 was $696 billion, with a net tax gap of $606 billion after enforcement and late payments.
 The numbers don’t lie.
 With stats like these, it’s certain that a growing number of consumers will look to tax and debt relief companies to help them manage payments in order to settle what they owe.

-This decrease in income across the board means individuals are left without the means to pay taxes or debts.
-The tax and debt relief industry will certainly see more people seeking options as their payments are due, but they are without the means to pay them.
-Tax and debt relief companies can stand in the gap and offer some relief for clients who still need time to recover losses they suffered due to the COVID-19 pandemic.
+This financial pressure means individuals are often left without the means to pay taxes or debts in full.
+The tax and debt relief industry continues to see more people seeking options as their payments come due.
+Tax and debt relief companies can stand in the gap and offer relief for clients who need time to recover from financial setbacks.

-When the economic health of our country is struggling to this degree, funding has to come from somewhere.
-We’re likely to see an increase in audits over the next few years.
-With an increase in auditing comes a higher likelihood that an individual—or business—is at risk for owing back taxes.
+With increased funding and AI-driven technology to detect inconsistencies, the IRS is better equipped to identify underreported income and flag high-risk returns.
+This increase in auditing means a higher likelihood that an individual—or business—is at risk for owing back taxes.
 If an audit covers several years, and a person owes years of taxes, they’ll almost certainly need to enlist the help of a tax relief service.

 4. Virtual Relief Services

 The same is true for tax and debt relief services.
 These companies have the option to offer their services through phone or video conferencing, providing the same high-level relief that their customers require with the convenience they want.
 By providing a virtual option, relief agencies offer fast and convenient aid.
-Virtual relief services allow for an improved personal connection that a phone call or email doesn’t allow while simultaneously catering to their clients’ needs.
-Now that relief agencies have stepped into the arena of virtual consultations and meetings, there’s no turning back—and for good reason.
+Virtual relief services allow for an improved personal connection while simultaneously catering to their clients’ needs.
 Clients are more likely to seek out a relief agency if they’re able to receive debt relief services from the comfort and convenience of their own homes.

 5. Tax and Debt Relief Financing